Electro (Marvel Comics): Fictional character biography

-Maxwell Dillon
+Max Dillon

 While Maxwell "Max" Dillon, an electrical engineer and lineman, is repairing a power line, a freak lightning accident causes a mutagenic change that transforms him into a living electrical capacitor.
 His powers are initially weak, so he spends some time stealing electrical equipment from Stark Industries to charge himself.
 During this time, he is approached by Magneto, who considers him a potential recruit for his Brotherhood of Evil Mutants, claiming that Dillon's power rival his own, but Dillon refuses.
 The following day, Dillon is confronted by a small-time thug from whom he was borrowing money to pay for the machinery he needed.
-When the thug draws a gun on him because he did not paid back the money yet, he responds by shooting a blast of lightning through the thug's chest—the first time Dillon ever kills anybody.
+When the thug draws a gun on him because he did not pay back the money yet, he responds by shooting a blast of lightning through the thug's chest—the first time Dillon ever kills anybody.

 Soon taking the name "Electro", he turns to a life of a professional crime, his first victim being J. Jonah Jameson.
 Electro breaks into the Daily Bugle Building and steals from Jameson's safe right in front of him.
 Jameson accuses Spider-Man of being an alternate identity of Electro, prompting Spider-Man to prove the publisher wrong.
 During their first ever confrontation, Spider-Man is nearly killed after touching the electrically charged villain.
 Spider-Man eventually uses a fire hose to short-circuit Electro while wearing rubber gloves to protect himself.

 Electro next confronts Daredevil for the first time when trying to break into the Baxter Building.
 He is again defeated.
 Electro later joins the original Sinister Six led by Doctor Octopus, and is the first member of the group to fight Spider-Man, battling him at a Stark plant.
 Spider-Man enters the fight believing he lost his powers, however after dodging a bolt of electricity from Electro he realizes his powers returned.
 Electro loses his power when the power is cut off by Spider-Man, who gets a card from him that leads him to fight Kraven the Hunter.
 Electro attacks the Fantastic Four at the wedding of Sue Storm and Reed Richards, under the influence of Doctor Doom's mind-control machine, but he has no memory of this due to the actions of Mister Fantastic.
 He later recruits the Emissaries of Evil in a plot of revenge against Daredevil for previous defeats.
 This group consists of Gladiator, Stilt-Man, Leap-Frog, and the Matador.